 The impact on you is substantial.
 If you actually depend on your IT systems for business operations, your systems will run much more slowly.
 If cybercriminals use your system for long periods of time at high volumes, your systems will likely crash.
 Computer processors were not designed to run at 100% of capacity for extended periods.
 If you try to uninstall the malicious offenders, you will trigger a trip wire that will transfer administrative control to the bad guys, and you will not get your system back.

-The majority of cyber-attacks that target SMBs cost companies about $150,000, which includes lost revenue, customers, commercial opportunities and other out-of-pocket expenses.
-But according to a recent study by Cisco, some cybersecurity attacks and data breaches can cost SMBs as much as $3.9 million, which includes the cost of cleaning up after the incident is over.
+The majority of cyber-attacks that target SMBs cost companies about $150,000, which includes lost revenue, customers, commercial opportunities, and other out-of-pocket expenses.
+However, according to a recent study by Cisco, some cybersecurity attacks and data breaches can cost SMBs as much as $3.9 million, which includes the cost of cleaning up after the incident is over.

-In a just-released report on the state of cybercrime in small businesses by the NCSA, the findings about just how poorly small businesses are able to withstand a data breach is truly shocking.
-According to the data, the percentage of small businesses that have experienced a data breach in the last 12 months ranges from 11 percent in the very small business, to 44 percent in midsized businesses, with 28% as the average.
+In a just-released report on the state of cybercrime in small businesses by the NCSA, the findings about just how poorly small businesses are able to withstand a data breach are truly shocking.
+According to the data, the percentage of small businesses that have experienced a data breach in the last 12 months ranges from 11 percent in very small businesses, to 44 percent in midsized businesses, with 28% as the average.
 Of these businesses, this was the outcome:

 69% were offline for a limited time